gregharding/TUIOSimulator/README.md

-# TUIOSimulator v1.0
+# TUIOSimulator v1.1

 **Simple Unity/C# TUIO v1.1 simulator for OS X, Windows, iOS, and Android.**

 Send and receive [TUIO](http://www.tuio.org/) cursors and object data to and from TUIO server/client apps.
 Can be built for any platforms that Unity 5.x and TouchScript run on.
 (Tested on OS X, Win 7/10, iOS.)

 Defaults to sending TUIO to 127.0.0.1:3333 and receiving incoming TUIO on port 33333.
+The settings screen saves a history of the most recent connections.

 Supports cursors (touches/mouse) and objects (markers).
 Does not support blobs yet.
 The simulator currently contains 8 objects/markers but you can easily add more and customise them, etc.

 **Usage**

 Touch or mouse-click on the surface to create and send TUIO cursors.
 Touch or mouse-down on an object and drag them around the surface to create and send TUIO objects.
-Objects can be rotated using two-finger gestures or by ALT + mouse-clicking to place the first touch, then mouse-down again for the second touch.
+Objects can be rotated using two-finger gestures or by Shift/Alt/Ctrl + mouse-clicking to place the first touch, then mouse-down again for the second touch.
+On Windows 8+ use the 'mouse only' option to enable mouse two-touch emulation.

 The simulator is chainable to another instance of itself or other TUIO applications.
 It will happily receive and render TUIO cursor and object information (on the local listening port) and then send it out again (to the destination server:port).